 Unlike sound waves, light waves pass through objects based on the object's atomic structure, not its state of matter.
-(For more information about sound, take a look at the Sounds Good to Me! badge.)
+(For more information about sound, check out Aditional Resources in the right-hand sidebar.)

 Now, grab a piece of paper and either fold both sides vertically toward the center, or draw two, evenly-spaced lines down the center to create three equal columns.
 Label the first column "Transparent," the middle column "Translucent," and the last column "Opaque."

 As you watch the following ADLC - Elementary Science: Translucent, Transparent, Opaque (ADLC Educational Media) video, you will see a scientist experiment with different objects to determine which are transparent, translucent, and opaque.
 As the scientist experiments with each object, write the name of the object in the correct column:

 After the video, share your chart with your teacher or parent.

 - Were you surprised by which category any of the objects fell into?

 Discuss your response with your teacher or parent.

 Some of the objects you should have written in the opaque category include wood, aluminum foil, and cardboard.
 Some objects you should have written in the translucent category include tissue paper, plastic bag, and sunglasses.
 The transparent category should include objects such as the clear plastic bag and glass.